CSHS/nodeWhiteboard/README.md

 This is a whiteboard web app built with NodeJS.
 It uses the awesome flexibility of socket.io and HTML5 canvas.
-It does not yet have much UI nor features added (e.g. different colors, eraser, etc.).
+It does not yet have much UI nor many features added (e.g. ink thickness, fill function, etc.).
 Those can/will be added in in the very near future.
-Feel free to fork and/or submit a pull request to it to add more functionalities.
+If you wish to fork and/or submit a pull request to it to add more functionalities, please let me know and I will add a license.

 To test, make sure you have NodeJS installed.
+Enjoy!